JICE

 ▲ Page Top

-Upon enrollment each student is assigned to an academic advisor for the purpose of general guidance based on his/her research proposal.
-By a prescribed date in the third term of the first year, students submit to the dean a tentative title of the thesis with the signature of their advisor.
+Based on their research proposal, each student is assigned to an academic advisor who will help guide the student’s study and research.
+In the third term of the first year, each student must submit to the Graduate School Dean a tentative title of the thesis approved by the student’s advisor.

 ▲ Page Top